kazhala/InquirerPy/README.md

 ### questionary

-[questionary](https://github.com/tmbo/questionary) is a fantastic fork which supports `prompt_toolkit` 3.0.0+ with performance improvement and more customization options.
+[questionary](https://github.com/tmbo/questionary) is a fantastic fork which supports `prompt_toolkit` 3.0.0+ with performance improvement and more customisation options.
 It's already a well established and stable library.

-Comparing with [questionary](https://github.com/tmbo/questionary), `InquirerPy` offers even more customization options in styles, UI as well as key bindings. `InquirerPy` also provides a new and powerful [fuzzy](https://github.com/kazhala/InquirerPy/wiki/FuzzyPrompt) prompt.
+Comparing with [questionary](https://github.com/tmbo/questionary), `InquirerPy` offers even more customisation options in styles, UI as well as key bindings. `InquirerPy` also provides a new and powerful [fuzzy](https://github.com/kazhala/InquirerPy/wiki/FuzzyPrompt) prompt.

 ### python-inquirer